Empower Cash Account 2023 Review

-Interest on a Personal Capital Cash account accrues daily and is paid monthly.
+Interest on a Empower Cash account accrues daily and is paid monthly.

 Higher FDIC Insurance

-Similar to other bank accounts, funds deposited into your Personal Capital Cash program are FDIC-insured.
+Similar to other bank accounts, funds deposited into your Empower Cash program are FDIC-insured.

-However, the amount of protection you receive with Personal Capital is much higher than what you’ll receive elsewhere.
+However, the amount of protection you receive with Empower is much higher than what you’ll receive elsewhere.

 In most cases, bank accounts are FDIC-insured up to $250,000 per account ownership type.
 This is adequate protection for some accountholders.